 Flood & Drain Hydroponics Systems

 This system does not expose plant roots to a nutrient solution on a regular basis.
 Instead, a tray filled with the growing medium is used to put your plants into.
-This tray is regularly filled or flooded with nutrient solutions depending on the plants’ size, water requirements, the ambient air temperature, and at which stage your plant is in its growing cycle.
+This tray is regularly filled or flooded with nutrient solutions depending on the plants’ size, water requirements, ambient air temperature, and at which stage your plant is in its growing cycle.

 The flooding process is achieved by using a water pump, a reservoir located below the tray, and a timer to monitor the flooding process.
 After the flooding process, the nutrient solution goes back down towards the reservoir, where is supplied with oxygen by an air pump and an air stone.
 This process of flooding and draining is repeated numerous times, as necessary.